Chem2527/Amazon-mache/README.md

 - Check the Status:

- - If you've enabled Macie through AWS Organizations, you should see Macie enabled in your dev account.
+ - If you've enabled Macie through AWS Organizations, you should see Macie enabled in your Member account.

  - You may be prompted to configure settings like data classification and jobs.

 - Create Discovery Jobs (Optional):

- - Set up discovery jobs in the dev account, specifying which S3 buckets to scan for sensitive data.
+ - Set up discovery jobs in the Member account, specifying which S3 buckets to scan for sensitive data.

 ### Step 4: Verify Macie is Working
 - Once Amazon Macie is enabled, you can verify that it's working by checking the following: